The Club Constitution 2021

 (c) The assets and liabilities of the Club.

-61. The Committee shall determine to what extent and when the accounts of the club shall be open to inspection by the members of the Club.
-No member of the Club not being a committee member shall have any right of inspecting any accounts of the Club except as conferred by statute or authorised by the Committee.
+61 The Committee shall determine to what extent and when the accounts of the club shall be open to inspection by the members of the Club.
+No member of the Club not being a committee member shall have any right of inspecting any accounts of the Club except as conferred by statute or authorized by the Committee.